AlexSafatli/senketsu/README.md

 ## Current CLI Commands

-- Airtable `database`
 - `sync`: mirror all Airtable records with media library file metadata
-  - `scrape`: attaches metadata from database websites to the Airtable records

-## Planned Optimizations

-- Speed up sync operation (very slow now; constrained by internal scraping)
-  - Parallel scraping operations using a worker pool?
-  - Profile operation to get more details
-- Consider rewrite in another language (project still immature)

 ## Planned Features

-- Local storage of findings
+- (Possible) local storage of findings using [scribble](https://github.com/nanobox-io/golang-scribble)
-- Complex renaming
+- Complex renaming using pattern recognition and empirical rules for anime (look for similar projects; see what is necessary for XBMC vs. Plex)
 - Quality recognition
 - Manage a watch list (akin to [MyAnimeList](http://myanimelist.net)'s) for all of TV Shows, Movies, Asian Dramas, Anime, ....
   - Sync to MyAnimeList for Anime